AfzalivE/BetterDesktop/README.md

 # BetterDesktop

-This application hopes to become what TotalSpaces2 is for Mac.
+This application hopes to become for Windows 10 what TotalSpaces2 is for Mac.
 It has a long way to go.

 - Show an overview of all desktops in a grid
 - Switch to other desktops using arrow keys (left/right wrapping, and up and down later)